nyjoe/ena-platform/README.md

 # appli_ena

-A Flutter project for ENA's media platform
+A Flutter project for ENA's media platform by Joel Nyengele.
+It is made with authentication based on users roles and different modules.
+I used Firebase for auth and Firestore as database.

 ## Getting Started